rokkro/ciscoTelneter/README.md

 * Security is poor over telnet.
 Don't use this script in environments where security is a concern.
 * May not work with future versions of IOS or IOS devices that don't support Tcl (like ASA firewalls).
 * Can copy bad configs if you're not careful.
 Pay attention to the confirmation prompts.
+* The password prompt won't show if running the script in PyCharm (it does show in PyCharm's debug mode, however).

 **To run:**